Why We Celebrate

 Unfortunately, we chose to turn away from God and darkness crept into the soul of every human.
 This darkness is passed from Adam all the way to every human, including our parents and to our children like an inherited gene.
 We see evidence of it on the news every single night.

 But there is good news for you and me!

 Arriving At The Rock Church

 When you arrive at The Rock Church for Christmas Eve, volunteers will help direct you to park.
 When you enter the building, you’ll be in the sanctuary.
 If you have kids, feel free to bring them with you into the Sanctuary for the service.
-There are two single bathrooms – one in the rear of the sanctuary and one in the hall.
-Once you enter the sanctuary, feel free to sit wherever you’d like.
+There are two single bathrooms on your left as soon as you enter.
+Once you proceed to the sanctuary, feel free to sit wherever you’d like.